 Excellence in research

 Underpinning the quality of our teaching is our wide range of research activity.
-Our research interests range from the medieval period in Italy through to contemporary South American literature, French minority studies and translation pedagogy.
+Our research interests range from contemporary Italian literature and photography, through to South American literature, French minority studies, and translation pedagogy.

 Language learning opportunities